Luis Octavio

 Validation

-Before rolling anything out, I tested the new system with 50 users.
+Before rolling anything out, I tested the new system with 100 users (50 existing clients, 50 new users).
 In a financial product, you don't ship on instinct.
 You test first.

 01